Advertisement

 HUMMINGBIRD CAKE

-ICE BOX CAKE
+ICE BOX CAKE, ICEBOX CAKE, or REFRIGERATOR CAKE

 ICING

-See Frosting.
+See frosting.

 ITALIAN MERINGUE

 Italian meringue is a stable soft meringue that is made with sugar syrup instead of granulated sugar.
-It is used to frost cakes and pastries, and added to buttercream to make mousseline, a lighter frosting.
+It is used to frost cakes and pastries and added to buttercream to make mousseline, a lighter frosting.

 JAM

 Jam is a popular cake filling.
-Almost any flavor can be used; common flavors include apricot, blackberry, black and red cherry, black currant, orange, peach, pineapple, raspberry and strawberry.
+Almost any flavor can be used; common flavors include apricot, blackberry, black and red cherry, black currant, orange, peach, pineapple, raspberry, and strawberry.

-JELLY ROLL
+JELLY ROLL, ROULADE, or SWISS ROLL

 KING CAKE